tictaqqn/nunela/README.md

 The name Nunela comes from Nune + LA (linear algebra).

-This implements the multiplation of tensors with [Strassen's algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm).
+This implements the multiplation of tensors with [Strassen algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm).

 ## Installation